suszak/Most-polluted-cities/README.md

 ## How to run
 To run this project, use npm:

-* Download this repositorium from master
+* Download this app from master branch
 * Open cmd in downloaded directory
 * Type in cmd: